adrien2p/medusa-extender/docs/README.md

 >  You can organize your code as modules and group your modules by domains.

-- :tada: Create or extend entities
+- :tada: Create or extend entities (Custom fields)

 > Some of the problems that developers encounter are that when you want to add custom fields
 > to an entity, it is not that easy.
 You can't extend a typeorm entity and adding custom